Copeland Roberts

 We invoice all winning bidders within 5 business days of the auction.
 Payment is via electronic transfer, PayPal or Credit Cards (surcharges apply).

 Postage and handling are a flat $20.
-Insurance is mandatory for lots over $500 and is charged at 0.5% of the lot value.
+Insurance is recommended for lots over $500 and is charged at 0.5% of the lot value.

 Still have a question?